-Just freshly graduated from my high school, I started my first college life in Ohio Northern University.
+Just freshly graduated from high school, I started my first college life in Ohio Northern University.
 I was pursuing a degree as a Doctor of Pharmacy.
-My interest in health care and pharmacy was gradually diminishing, and I selected this major without deep searching as I was immature.
-Soon I realized that the path was not for me and I transferred to my current university, University of Pittsburgh (Pitt) undecided about a new major.
+After several semesters, my interest in health care and pharmacy was gradually diminishing, and I realized I had selected this major without deep searching as I was young and immature at the time.
+I realized that the path was not for me, and I transferred to my current university, University of Pittsburgh (Pitt) undecided about a new major.

 Because I had some natural science background and Pitt has a good reputation for biological science, I first intended to pursue biology.
 However, I was unsure of what I could do with a biology degree and was very skeptical about my interest in biology and other related fields.
 As I could not make a decision, my academic advisor suggested I take an Intro to Computer Programming.
 I had my first programming experience in that class and the new seed of future academic interest and passion sprouted at that time.
-Shortly after this transfer, I had to return to my home country, South Korea in order to fulfill two year of mandatory military duty.
+Shortly after this transfer to Pitt, I had to return to my home country, South Korea in order to fulfill two years of mandatory military duty.